 Color Schemes

-Techniques for selecting and combining colors in interior spaces to create mood, visual
+Guides the selection and combination of colors in interior spaces to establish mood, visual

 Core Philosophy